WHAT DOES HUMAN RIGHTS LAW HAVE TO SAY?

 International and regional human rights cases

 Discrimination based on sexual orientation is prohibited under international human rights law.
 For example, see Toonen v Australia (1994) and Young v Australia (2003).
-So far, however, international regional human rights bodies have not recognised a specific human right to marriage equality.
+So far, however, international and regional human rights bodies have not recognised a specific human right to marriage equality.
 See the UN Human Rights Committee case of Joslin v New Zealand (2002) and the European Court of Human Rights case of Schalk and Kopf v Austria (2010).
 Family Law Week and ECHR Blog have both summarised the latter case.

 National laws and cases